matrix-org/matrix-spec-proposals/proposals/3006-bot-interactions.md

 Stage end should not be treated as a back button.

+## Fallback

+The fallback is done by making this a transparent change to the message event.
+It only adds metadata to the event instead of proposing a new message event.
+This brings the benefit that the fallback works in any existing client without needing to change the clients code.
+This means that user without the
+MSC implemented in their client still can fully follow the conversation without missing out events.

+## Other neccesarry changes to make this even work

+To make this even work this needs an addition to the default room powerlevels.
+The `m.bot.interactions` state event type MUST be able to be set by the rooms default Powerlevel as bots usually are just regular users and not moderators of the room.

 ## Potential issues

 * Priority of stages is not defined if 2 commands happen at the same time